sercante-llc/sample-lightning-email-components/README.md

 - **fixedAddress**: The simplest component one can create, this one simply places HTML in the email.
 My example was a hard-coded Company Address.
 No edits are possible by the person making the email.
 - **fixedWithMergeFields**: Pretty much the same as above, but with a Merge Field added.
 Sadly you have to make adjustments to it, so for example instead of `{{{Recipient.FirstName}}}` you have to put in `{{{Recipient.FirstName&#125;&#125;&#125;` (has to do with LWC validating and compiling the curly braces for the LWC engine instead of just leaving it for email merging.
 - **guidedManualEntry**: This one kicks it up 1 small step, where the Component allows the Email Editor to provide values (in my example it was a Title, Image URL, and a Description.
 The unfortunate thing is that we can't specify a TextArea for input, so we are stuck with a single line input.
 BOOOO
+- **htmlPicklist**: This one (should) present a dropdown choice of options.
+Once picked, the value should appear in the email.
-- **starWarsCharacter**: This one uses an open API (https://swapi.dev) and should allow people to pick a Character, then the component will render details about that character in the email.
-There's something broken in the Lightning Builder though, and the DynamicPicklist approach isn't working...so this can't be fully shown off just yet.
+- **starWarsCharacter**: This one uses an open API (https://swapi.dev) and should allow people to pick a Character, then the component will (should) render details about that character in the email.

+Note: There's something broken in the Lightning Builder, and the DynamicPicklist approach isn't working...so this can't be fully shown off just yet.

 ## Other great examples: